makersacademy/chitter-challenge/README.md

 ## Database Migration

 The project requires a development and a test database.
-To create these, connect to psql and then run these commands:
+To set up the Databases using Rake, from command line run ```rake setup``` Alternatively, to create these manually, connect to psql and then run these commands:
 ```
 CREATE DATABASE chitter;
 ```